Reform scam FAQs

 What are the next steps for the government’s reforms?

-May 30, 2025 An Amendment Bill is being drafted.
-We expect the Bill will go before a Select Committee in March 2026.
+May 30, 2025 An Amendment Bill has been released.
+We expect the Bill will go before a Select Committee early this year.
 The public will only get to have a say at the Select Committee stage.
 Our reality – the proposed changes could be locked into legislation by the end of 2026.

 Reform scam